OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Dynamic Compute Orchestration

+This design is driven by three insights: (1) \emph{Queue depth is only meaningful relative to KV-limited concurrency.} Because generation lengths vary across requests, the same queue depth can indicate very different congestion under different KV headroom; we therefore normalize it by $B^{cap}(M^{free}_w)$.
+(2) \emph{Service rate matters.} Even with similar normalized backlogs, workers with different decoding rates can have very different completion times; we include $1/\widetilde{R}_w$.
+(3) \emph{Migrations must be KV-feasible.} A migration is beneficial only if the destination can accommodate the request's KV footprint without reducing the destination worker's stable concurrency (i.e., effective batch size); $\mathrm{LoadIndex}$ ranks candidates, while KV-cache constraints gate feasibility.

-To avoid excessive migrations and thrashing, we employ a conservative greedy approach.
-At each interval, it calculates $\mathrm{LoadIndex}_w$ and triggers migration only if the imbalance $\Delta = \max(\mathrm{LoadIndex}_w) - \min(\mathrm{LoadIndex}_w)$ exceeds a threshold $\theta$.
-Requests are migrated from the most loaded worker to the least loaded, prioritizing the waiting queue under a short-context-first rule.
-Migration occurs only if the destination can accommodate the KV cache without reducing its $B^{cap}$.
-The process stops when $\Delta$ falls below $\theta$ or no further requests fit within the KV and headroom limits.
+To avoid thrashing, we migrate conservatively.
+Every interval, we compute $\Delta=\max_w \mathrm{LoadIndex}_w-\min_w \mathrm{LoadIndex}_w$ and trigger migration only if $\Delta>\theta$.
+We move requests from the most congested worker to the least congested, prioritizing the waiting queue under a short-context-first policy.
+A migration is performed only if the destination has sufficient KV headroom to host the request without reducing its stable batch size.
+The procedure stops once $\Delta\le\theta$ or no further requests are feasible under KV constraints.